lbreeze/swagger-maven-plugin/README.md

 ## Specifying Packages with JAX-RS Endpoints

-The packages containing JAX-RS endpoints must be configured using the resourcePackages element.
+The packages containing JAX-RS endpoints must be configured using the `resourcePackages` element.
 See the minimal configuration above.

+## Lagom support

+To add Lagom configuration support you have to set `lagom` property to `true`.
+When using fully swagger-compliant API definition you have to set it to `false`

 ## Properties of Swagger model